coop152/obsidian-vaults/System Architecture (25212)/Revision Notes/2018 Past Paper Answers.md

 This ordering has no data hazards, and therefore no wasted cycles.
 With no wasted cycles, the execution time will be 8 + 4 = 12 cycles.
 This gives a CPI of 12/8 = 1.5.

 3c.
 Scoreboard is centralised, with the scoreboard handling data dependencies and distributing work to the functional units.
-Tomasulo is decentralised, with
+Tomasulo is decentralised, with each functional unit's Reservation Station handling the resolution of data dependencies and work distribution by itself.
+Tomasulo provides better performance in multiple ways:
+1. Removing the scoreboard as a centralised bottleneck allows more instructions to be run out-of-order at once
+2. The use of register renaming allows Tomasulo to avoid WAR and WAW dependencies without stalling, unlike Scoreboard which needs to stall
+3.